The Skinny on Mediterranean Diet; Bringing back the Good Old Wholesome Days!

-- Include more canned beans in your diet, since they are easily available, cheap, and packed with protein and fiber.
+- Include more canned beans in your diet, since they are easily available, cheap, and packed with protein and fibre.
 Braise them with veggies for a savory stew, blend them for a mouthwatering hummus, or throw them in salads.

 - At a time when meat was a luxury, the original Mediterranean diet was meant for the peasant.
 Focus on eating a bigger portion of veggies, with meat as a side.
 Going meatless could be the most affordable way of following a Mediterranean diet.